rukmal/precis/docs/precis_ont_structure/precis_ont_structure.md

 {
     "$id": "User-defined ID",
     "inMonth": "Month the award was received",
-    "externalResource": ["List of external resources ("],
+    "externalResource": ["List of external resources"],
-    "affiliatedWith": "ID of Degree/WorkExperience instance that this award is affiliated with", "hasDescription": ["List of Description instances corresponding to this award"], "hasMedia": ["List of media (URLs) for media related to this instance"], "inYear": "Year the award was received",
+    "affiliatedWith": "ID of Degree/WorkExperience instance that this award is affiliated with", "hasDescription": ["List of Description objects corresponding to this instance"], "hasMedia": ["List of media (URLs) for media related to this instance"], "inYear": "Year the award was received",
-    "hasName": "Display name for the award",
+    "hasName": "Name (for human consumption)",
     "relatedTo": "Related instances; can be anything in Precis" }
 ```